Jordan-M-Young/squid/README.md

 # squid
-Library for accessing airbytes instances programmatically.
-Use to programmatically implement different configurations of airbyte connections.
+Library that wraps airbyte api, for easy programmatic access to your local or cloud based airbyte instance(s)